dunkelrot/doc-CC/README.md

               value: 'D',
             }
           ]
-        }
+        },
+        {
+          name: 'NUMBER',
+          displayName: 'Number',
+          type: 'FIELD',
+          pattern: '\\d{1,2}_\\d{1,2}',
+          required: true
+        },
       ]
     };

 Basically the structure describes a set of code segments from which the overall document code is derived.

+### Code segments

+Each code segment has a name, a display name and a type.
+Allowed types are:
+LIST and FIELD.

+#### Closed List (type LIST)
-Each code segment has a set of entries.
-Each entry can hold a filter which limits the available entries at subsequent segments.
+A closed list code segment has a set of entries.
+Each entry can hold a filter which limits the available entries at subsequent code list segments.

 The filter works more or less like this: